lmorchard/blog.lmorchard.com/posts/2022-04-28-finleys-overtime/index.md

 Finley blinked in surprise.
 The glasses took that as a signal to disconnect the call.
 Charley called back.

-Charley emoted a chuckle.
+Xe emoted a chuckle.
 "That bad, huh?"

 "Oof," said Finley, "sorry about that.
 I thought you were Avery.
 I'm the last one here and they've been riding my ass all night."